- In Our Community

 Anyone currently having issues with their septic system is highly encouraged to make the necessary repairs.
 As mentioned above, any physical connections to the JEA system as part of this program will be several years away.

-The COJ and JEA do not have any additional details on the proposed projects at this time.
 However, more public information will be provided through the media and COJ and JEA websites in the coming months.

 Check out some of the recent media coverage about this new program: